- Local Fishing 2019

 - Bring your own beverages and additional snack items

-- We will be back to shore in Marysville a little before noon on Saturday.
-Typically we grab lunch at the dinner and then head home.
+- We will be back to shore in Fort Hunter a little before noon on Saturday.
+Typically we grab lunch and then head home.

 - As it stands now, the boat assignments are as follows: